dynovaio/sample-system-azure-functions/sample-javascript/README.md

-# Sample TypeScript
+# Sample JavaScript

-This repository contains a sample Azure Function written in TypeScript that demonstrates how to implement the New Relic APM agent for TypeScript within an Azure Function App.
+This repository contains a sample Azure Function written in JavaScript that demonstrates how to implement the New Relic APM agent for JavaScript within an Azure Function App.

 ## Requirements